 Featured Long Beach Branch NAACP Scholars

-Graduated with a degree in Communication Studies from California State University, Long Beach
+Graduated with a communications degree from CSULB & Long Beach Branch NAACP intern

 Your Support Makes A Difference!

 Local NAACP branches funds are primarily from donations, memberships and in kind services.
 There are no paid staff at the local level.
 The majority of the work is done by volunteers.